The City of San Jose Updates Its Tenant Protection Ordinance

 The San Jose City Council has made the following changes to its Tenant Protection Ordinance (TPO), which are effective of January 18, 2019:

-4. All notices of termination of tenancy must include a statement of the following: (a) The notice is being served in good faith; and (b) that information regarding the notice terminating tenancy, including information on homeless prevention, is available from the Rent Stabilization Program, 200 E. Santa Clara St., 12th Floor, San José, CA 95112, phone (408) 975-4480.
-The City will create language to comply with the foregoing requirement.
+A notice terminating a tenancy must include a statement of the following: (a) The notice is being served in good faith; and (b) that information regarding the notice terminating tenancy, including information on homeless prevention, is available from the Rent Stabilization Program, 200 E. Santa Clara St., 12th Floor, San José, CA 95112, phone (408) 975-4480.”
+(SJMC § 17.23.1240 C.) Additionally, the City has created a notice entitled “Resources for San Jose Tenants” that states: “A copy of this referral must be attached to every notice to terminate tenancy.”
+Although not a new requirement, a notice of termination provided to a tenant must contain the reason for the termination of tenancy in accordance with subsection A of Section 17.23.1250 (listing the just cause reasons for termination of a tenancy).
+(SJMC § 17.23.1260)

 For further information, please contact Ruzicka, Wallace & Coughlin, LLP at (949) 748-3600.